MyPillow founder Mike Lindell is now one of Fox’s loudest right-wing critics. He’s still one of its biggest advertisers.

 But despite his unhappiness, Lindell told The Washington Post that he will continue advertising his products on Fox, which finished 2020 as the most-watched channel on cable.
 “I am not changing my advertising,” he said.
 “I make all of my advertising decisions based on what is best for MyPillow, my customers and my employees.”

-A spokesperson for MyPillow reaffirmed on Wednesday that Lindell has not changed his position and plans to continue advertising on Fox despite his increasingly frequent critiques.
+A MyPillow representative reaffirmed on Wednesday that Lindell has not changed his position and plans to continue advertising on Fox despite his increasingly frequent critiques.

 On Tuesday night, several MyPillow ads ran during Tucker Carlson’s show, which has been the brand’s primary venue for advertising.
-MyPillow ads also aired during Hannity’s Tuesday night show, and continued airing on Fox’s Wednesday morning programming.
+MyPillow ads also aired during Sean Hannity’s Tuesday night show, and continued airing on Fox’s Wednesday morning programming.

 Sleeping Giants, a social activism organization that has discouraged large corporations from advertising on Fox News, encouraged Lindell to act on his displeasure with Fox — advice he appears to have thus far ignored.